juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/CODE_OVERVIEW.md

 - Performs gene calling
 - Adds functional annotations

-**Key output:**
-An anvi’o contigs database for each genome.
+**Key output:** An anvi’o contigs database for each genome.

 ***

-## Pangenome construction workflow
+## 🧩 Pangenome Construction Workflow

 **Location:** `workflow/pangenome_construction/`

 This workflow:
 - Groups genomes by taxon using a genome-to-group mapping file
 - Constructs taxon-specific pangenomes
-- Estimates average nucleotide identity (ANI)
+- Estimates Average Nucleotide Identity (ANI)
-- Builds phylogenetic trees
+- Builds phylogenomic trees
 - Assesses metabolic completeness
-- Computes gene-level differentiation metrics

 Each taxon group is processed independently to ensure scalability and biological interpretability.

 ***

-## Workflow orchestration
+## 🔗 Workflow Orchestration

-The two workflows are designed to be chained, with the output of the genome processing workflow serving as input to pangenome construction.
+The two workflows are designed to be chained seamlessly, with the output of the genome processing workflow serving as input to pangenome construction.

 All parameters controlling execution, resource usage, and thresholds are defined in per-workflow configuration files.